Polymer siding is a kind of engineered siding material that is made from a highly durable plastic substance called polypropylene resin.

 Much like natural wood, polypropylene resin isn’t harmful in most conditions which means it’s a safe plastic material to use for a variety of different commercial, industrial and construction purposes.

-Polymer siding being more durable, compared to other ordinary siding materials, it’s rapidly getting in trend in countries like the US.
+Polymer siding being more durable, compared to other ordinary siding materials, it’s rapidly getting into the trend in countries like the US.

 And due to rising demand, polymer siding panels are now manufactured by various companies in a variety of different designs, patterns, sizes, textures, and colors based on the requirements of consumers.